jshin313/ti-authenticator/README.md

 The unsigned int allows for dates past 2038, but it doesn't allow for negative values (i.e. dates before 1970) which shouldn't be too much of a problem for this use case.

-This implementation was made primarily for learning purposes.
+This implementation was made primarily as an interesting little programming exercise.
 You probably shouldn't actually use it for real security stuff.

 ### Build and Run
 #### Regular Computer